nass22/getflix/readme/README.md

  -----

 ##  **User's rights and options**

-We used the PDO method to have acces to the database.

-## (Samir, tu pourrais mieux expliquer ici ?)

 The user have differents options on the home page.
 We included different categories for movies and series and we also added a search bar to sort by filters such as movies series or people.